cicacica5/chatMessenger/README.md

 2. Start the server.

 3. Start the client.
-You could run multiple Client instances at the same time to simultae multiple users chatting.
+You could run multiple Client instances at the same time to simulate multiple users chatting.